hemangshah/Zingle/README.md

 Zingle – An alert will display underneath your UINavigationBar 🎅

-💥 **Note:** Zingle has a dependancy to have a `UINavigationController` in your app meaning, it will not work/display in your app if you don't have a `UINavigationController` linked to a `UIViewController` in which you're planning to show an alert.
+💥 **Note:** Zingle has a dependency to have a `UINavigationController` in your app, which means it will not work/display in your app if you don't have a `UINavigationController` linked to a `UIViewController` in which you're planning to show an alert.
 However, it will get display even if the `UINavigationBar` is hidden for a particular `UIViewController`.

 [![Build Status](https://travis-ci.org/hemangshah/Zingle.svg?branch=master)](https://travis-ci.org/hemangshah/Zingle)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)